Goal vs Objective

 An objective has a similar definition but is supposed to be a clear and measurable target.

-edit Attributes of goals vs. objectives
+Attributes of goals vs. objectives

-edit Differences in scope
+Differences in scope

 Goals are broader than objectives in the sense that goals are general intentions and are not specific enough to be measured.
 Objectives are narrow and are set for certain tasks in particular.

-edit Specificity
+Specificity

 Goals are general while objectives are specific.
 Goals are just general intentions towards the attainment of something while objectives are precise actions for accomplishment of a specific task.

-edit Tangibility
+Tangibility

 Goals may be intangible while objectives ought to be tangible.
 Goals may be directed at achieving non-measurable things while objectives may be targeted at getting measurable things or tasks.

-edit Differences in time frame
+Differences in time frame

 Both have a certain time frame.
 Goals usually have a longer time-frame than objectives.
 Objectives are usually precise targets set for a short term.
 Goals may be set for a longer term but many objectives may be set within that goal.

-edit Measuring goals and objectives
+Measuring goals and objectives

-Goals may or may not be measured but in most cases objectives are measurable.
+Goals may or may not be measured, but in most cases objectives are measurable.

-edit Examples
+Examples

 "I want to achieve success in the field of genetic research and do what no one has ever done."
 This is a goal.
-"I want to complete the thesis on genetic research within this month."
-This is an objective.

 Comments: Goal vs Objective